RaptrX/mobile-flashcards/README.md

 # Udacity ReactND Project - Mobile Flashcards

-This app is the final project required for the Udacity React Nanodegree program, it has been tested on a Samsung S10.
+This app is the final project required for the Udacity React Nanodegree program.

 The app is similar to typical index cards used for studying, except a digitized version.
 It allows the user to new create decks and add cards to existing deks.
 Each deck contains a set of cards with a question and an answer.